charithe/workqueue/README.md

     return workqueue.SuccessResult("result")
 })

-// If the number of queued tasks exceed the limit, ErrPoolFull will be returned if err == workqueue.ErrPoolFull {
+// If the number of queued tasks exceed the limit, ErrQueueFull will be returned if err == workqueue.ErrQueueFull {
     fmt.Println("Pool queue is full")
     return
 }